 The group campsite adjacent to Back Ranch Meadows Campground has a maximum of 40 people, minimum of 10.
 The cost is $175 per night.
 It includes several picnic tables, large free-standing food locker, fire ring, and 6′ barbecue grill.
-There are 2 Quick Shade canopies available (no cost) as well as a naturally shaded area within the campsite.
+The large picnic/barbecue area is unshaded, but there is a small naturally shaded area within the campsite.
 Within the site there is a drinking fountain and water spigot.
 There are two porta-jon restrooms immediately adjacent to the site, and coin showers (and regular restrooms) are available within walking distance in the regular campground.
 Reservations for dates starting January 1, 2015 may be made on Reserve America.

 Ranger-led campfire programs are held at a small amphitheater throughout the summer.
 Call the Park Office at (415) 456-0766 for more information.

 China Camp State Park has a number of scenic picnic sites, with locations in open meadows, grassy lawns, or along the shores of San Pablo Bay.
 It is a great place to bring the family for a day outing or a special barbecue.
 During the week, most picnic areas are lightly used, and even on weekends, there are usually ample facilities for anyone who wants to enjoy a nice picnic in a quiet and serene place.